Flexible model selection for mechanistic network models: Simulation Study

 We implemented the proposed procedure for quantifying the uncertainty in the selected model on the simulated data.
 We assessed two scenarios, an easy one, with edge count 2000 and $p_{2}=0.005$, and a difficult one, with edge count 500 and $p_{2}=0.005$.
-For each scenario, we first define the $\widehat{M}^{*}$ as 1, or the ``positive'' model, if the score given by the ``OOB'' SL is $>0.5$, and 0, or the ``negative'' model, otherwise.
-Then, we define $W$ as stated above, and build the regression model for $P(\widehat{M}^{*}=Y|\boldsymbol{X})$ with a new SL with the appropriate loss function in order to maximize the corresponding binomial likelihood
+For each scenario, we first defined the $\widehat{M}^{*}$ as 1, or the ``positive'' model, if the score given by the cross-validated SL was $>0.5$, and 0 or the ``negative'' model otherwise.
+We defined $W$ as above and built the regression model for $P(\widehat{M}^{*}=Y|\boldsymbol{X})$ with a new SL with the appropriate loss function in order to maximize the corresponding binomial likelihood

-The new SL uses the same library of candidate algorithms as before.
-The average value of $P(\widehat{M}^{*}=Y|\boldsymbol{X})$ for the two scenarios are 0.7090 for the easy scenario and 0.5341 for the difficult one.
-The average value for the easy scenario is noticeably higher than 0.5, while that of the difficult scenario is very close to 0.5, which is hardly better than a random guess.
-This reflects the $AUC$ simulation results as well as the distinguishability corresponding to the choice of edge count and $p_{2}$ we anticipated.
+The new SL used the same library of candidate algorithms as before.
+The average value of $P(\widehat{M}^{*}=Y|\boldsymbol{X})$ for the two scenarios were 0.71 for the easy scenario and 0.53 for the difficult one.
+The average values for the easy scenario is noticeably higher than 0.5, while that of the difficult scenario is very close to 0.5 and thus hardly better than a random guess.
+These results are compatible with our AUC simulation results.